-- The University Intended Learning Outcomes (UILOs) specify the graduate attributes at the institutional level, which are reflected in the Programme Intended Learning Outcomes (PILOs).
-At the Department level, the graduate attributes are referred to as Student Outcomes (SOs).
-The PILOs are clearly stated in the Programme Specifications document, meet the NQF requirements and are accurately mapped to the PEOs and the UILOs. - The Panel noted that the PILOs are identical to ABET's 1-7 Engineering Programmes Criteria.
-The Panel also noticed that the PILOs of the programme's two tracks (Process Systems, and Oil and Gas) are identical.
-Although the PILOs are appropriate for the programme type and level, the Panel recommends that the College should develop separate PILOs for each track (Process Systems, and Oil and Gas), taking into consideration the differences between these tracks. - All the Course Intended Learning Outcomes (CILOs) are well written, measurable and appropriate for the level of the courses as evidenced in the course syllabi and the assessment sheets.
-The CILOs are also appropriately mapped to the PILOs and reflect the topics and contents of each course.
+- The University Intended Learning Outcomes (UILOs) specify the graduate attributes at the institutional level, which are reflected in the Programme Intended Learning Outcomes (PILOs) and referred to in the Department as Student Outcomes (SOs).
+These attributes are also reflected in the PICENG PEOs 1-3, which are mapped with the PILOs.
+However, the Programme Specifications document shows that UILO6 'Life-Long Learning', although reflected in PEO2, is not mapped with the PILOs; therefore, the Panel advises the College to correct this to be in line with the PEOs mapping with the SOs. - The PILOs are clearly stated in the Programme Specifications document, meets the NQF requirements and are accurately mapped to the PEOs and the UILOs.
+The Panel noted that the PILOs are identical to ABET's 1-7 Engineering Programmes Criteria.
+The Panel is of the view that the PILOs are appropriate for the programme type and level. - All the Course Intended Learning Outcomes (CILOs) are well written, measurable and appropriate for the level of the courses as evidenced in the course syllabi and the assessment sheets.
+The CILOs are also appropriately mapped to the PILOs and reflect the topics and content of each course.